LMCache/LMIgnite/docs/source/quickstart/launch-lmignite-app.rst

   bash <(curl -fsSL https://raw.githubusercontent.com/LMCache/LMIgnite/refs/heads/main/install.command)

-This script will guide you through the installation process, and will pop up a browser for you to deploy LLMs in your own cloud!
+This script will guide you through installation and automatically open a browser for you to deploy LLMs in your own cloud!

 2. Access the LMIgnite App
 --------------------------

 The script will automatically open your browser to the LMIgnite app.
-If it doesn't, you can manually open up a browser and access the app at http://localhost:3001.
+If it doesn't, open your browser and go to http://localhost:3001.

 Tips
 ----